 Words by Anne-Claire Ahouangonou.
 Photography by Leighann Blackwood.

 - A hackneyed sentence.
 But is it really?

 I have been very vocal about Amanda Gorman, my new girl crush.
-When I saw her on the podium at Inauguration Day I was in awe - so young, so talented, so stylish with her red headband, yellow jacket all Prada, so brave and confident, not stumbling on the words.
+When I saw her on the podium at Inauguration Day I was in awe - so young, so talented, so stylish with her red headband, yellow jacket. all Prada.
+She appeared so brave and confident, on top of this renowned altar.
 A young 22-year-old Black woman.

-It mattered a lot to me.
-I felt immensely proud.
+It mattered a lot to me and I felt immensely proud.

 Amanda Gorman always says: